polterguy/phosphorusfive/plugins/p5.events/README.md

 ```

 The above lambda, will return exactly how many times, every "keyword" from p5.lambda is being used, in total, in every single dynamic Active Event
 you have in your system.
-It will even sort them, such that the most frequently used "keywords" are being returned first.
+It will even sort them, such that the most frequently used "keywords", are being returned first.

 Hint!
 Implementing something similar on your Unit Test files, within your "/system42/apps/tests/" folder, allows you to create a "profile" of how many